tobeybill/TISATAFL/report/Report.md

 The regressions for director and CEO compensation were run separately, but the overarching process is the same.
-We used SciKit Learn libraries to create our data pipelines and optimize our hyper-parameters.​
+We used SciKit Learn libraries to create our data pipelines and optimize our hyper-parameters.

-Through our research, we learned that firms of different sizes have varying payout structures for their executives and directors.
+Through our research, we learned that firms of different sizes have varying payout structures for their executives.
 We split the firms into 3 different size categories to allow for individual treatment during the regressions.
 Small firms were categorized with a maximum market cap at $10 billion, followed by medium at $200 billion, and large anything over $200 billion.
 After splitting the firms into their respective bins, we ran a Ridge Regression on our determinants for compensation (Independent Variables) against director/CEO total compensation (Dependent variable).
 We used GridSearchCV to optimize each of our models for the alpha and K values.
 After many iterations, the best_pipe function was used to pick the set of parameters that fit the data the best.

-**Removed heading**
+These parameters were then loaded into a file we had created for each firm size.

 ```{python}